CSCI-442-Mines/project-4-starter/README.rst

 (2) Shortest Process Next (SPN)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-...identical to the OSTEP algorithm "Shortest Job First"

 * Tasks are scheduled in order (from smallest to largest) of their next CPU burst.

         * While this requires future knowledge and thus is impossible to implement in the "RealWorld",